rise-policy/RISE/assets/docs/INSTALL.md

 ## 💻 Environments

 Please follow the instructions to install the conda environments and the dependencies of the codebase.
-We recommend using CUDA 11.x during installations to avoid compatibility issues (remember to replace `11.x` in the following commands with your own CUDA version like `11.4`).
+We recommend using CUDA 11.4 or 11.7 during installations to avoid compatibility issues.
+For CUDA 12.1, we provide [the modified MinkowskiEngine for CUDA 12.1](https://github.com/chenxi-wang/MinkowskiEngine/tree/cuda-12-1).

 1. Create a new conda environment and activate the environment.
     ```bash